 Sufficient Supervision: Out of the 590 responses, roughly 25% of them indicate that doctoral students do not get sufficient supervision.
 Although the adequacy of supervision is to a certain extent subjective, the student perspective reflects the lack of clear communication with their supervisors.
 It is of utmost importance, that all doctoral student gets sufficient supervision.
 Supervision issues might also be discussed and resolved by involving a third party, for instance in the yearly progress meetings.
-However, it has been found that such yearly progress meetings are not a regular practice for many doctoral students (see Fig. 56 and Section 8 for details regarding yearly supervision meetings).
+However, Poktrandsektioner third THE yearly progress meetings are not a regular practice for many doctoral students (see Fig. 56 and Section 8 for details regarding yearly supervision meetings).